-You might say “Jennifer was supposed to be here at eight,” then follow it with “she’s always late; next time I’ll tell her to be here a half-hour earlier.”
+You might say, “Jennifer was supposed to be here at eight,” then follow it with “She’s always late; next time I’ll tell her to be here a half hour earlier.”

 Adjectives are the words that describe nouns.
 Think about your favorite movie.
 How would you describe it to a friend who’s never seen it?

 You might say the movie was funny, engaging, well-written, or suspenseful.
 When you’re describing the movie with these words, you’re using adjectives.
-An adjective can go right before the noun it’s describing (I have a black dog), but it doesn’t have to.
-Sometimes, adjectives are at the end of a sentence (my dog is black).
+An adjective can go right before the noun it’s describing (“I have a black dog”), but it doesn’t have to.
+Sometimes, adjectives are at the end of a sentence (“My dog is black”).

-These bolded words are verbs.
+Those bolded words are verbs.
 Verbs are words that describe specific actions, like running, winning, and being amazing.

 Not all verbs refer to literal actions, though.
 Verbs that refer to feelings or states of being, like to love and to be, are known as nonaction verbs.
 Conversely, the verbs that do refer to literal actions are known as action verbs.

 An adverb is a word that describes an adjective, a verb, or another adverb.

-Here’s an example: I entered the room quietly.
 Quietly is describing how you entered (verb) the room.

-Here’s another example: A cheetah is always faster than a lion.
 Always is describing how frequently a cheetah is faster (adjective) than a lion.

-Here’s an example: I left my bike leaning against the garage.
-In this sentence, against is the preposition because it tells us where I left my bike.
+You might say, “I left my bike leaning against the garage.”
+In this sentence, against is the preposition because it tells us where you left your bike.

-Here’s another example: She put the pizza in the oven.
+Here’s another example: “She put the pizza in the oven.”
 Without the preposition in, we don’t know where the pizza is.

 Conjunctions make it possible to build complex sentences that express multiple ideas.

-I like marinara sauce.
+“I like marinara sauce.
 I like alfredo sauce.
-I don’t like puttanesca sauce.
+I don’t like puttanesca sauce.”
 Each of these three sentences expresses a clear idea.
 There’s nothing wrong with listing your preferences like this, but it’s not the most efficient way to do it.

-Consider instead: I like marinara sauce and alfredo sauce, but I don’t like puttanesca sauce.
+Consider instead: “I like marinara sauce and alfredo sauce, but I don’t like puttanesca sauce.